data-apis/array-api/spec/design_topics/complex_number_ordering.rst

 Defining an order relation for complex numbers which satisfies all six properties defined above is not possible.
 Accordingly, this specification does not require that a conforming implementation of the array API standard adopt any specific complex number order relation.

-In order to satisfy backward compatibility guarantees, conforming implementations of the array API standard may choose to define an order relation for complex numbers (e.g., lexicographic); however, consumers of the array API standard should **not** assume that complex number ordering is consistent between implementations or even supported.
+In order to satisfy backward compatibility guarantees, conforming implementations of the array API standard may choose to define an ordering for complex numbers (e.g., lexicographic); however, consumers of the array API standard should **not** assume that complex number ordering is consistent between implementations or even supported.